daneschmidt/apollo_api/README.md

 # Project Setup

+Fork and clone the repo from Github.
+NPM install to install all dependencies.
-The database.sql file can be referenced for database creation locally if you want to pull the project down to your machine.
+The database.sql file can be referenced for database creation locally if you want to pull the project down to your machine. npm run server npm run client app will come up on localhost:3000 in the browser

 # Duration